 Today we have a recipe for Poutine with Waffle Fries for you guys!
-This recipe couldn’t be easier to throw together and is a great game day appetizer to throw together for a crowd.
+This recipe couldn’t be easier to make!
+It’s a great game day appetizer to throw together for a crowd, simple and delicious!

 What is Poutine?